-The solutions of 10th class Maths provided here are the updated version of the upcoming session of 2021-2022.
-These are helpful for students, to do the revision at the time of the first and second term exam and also to score well.
+The solutions of 10th class Maths provided here are the updated version of the upcoming session of 2022-2023.
+These are helpful for students, to do the revision at the time of the board exam and also to score well.
 Click on the link given below to download the PDF of Exercise 14.4 solutions.

 Access Other Exercise Solutions of Class 10 Maths Chapter 14- Statistics

 Exercise 14.2 Solutions 6 Question (6 long)

 Access Answers to NCERT Class 10 Maths Chapter 14 – Statistics Exercise 14.4